To clarify the definition of nonimmigrant for purposes of chapter 44 of title 18, United States Code.

 Length: 3 pages

-This bill was introduced on November 30, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 30, 2015, in a previous session of Congress, but it did not receive a vote.

 Nov 30, 2015

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.